 In this third topic, we will explore aspects of collaborative learning in relation to networked online spaces for learning.
 To interact and learn together with peers in different formats have become an integral part of student centered education.
 Technology offers new possibilities for interaction and forming new kinds of social networks, including learners as well as facilitators and experts – but also offers challenges, such as keeping focus on learning processes, not tools, in online environments.
 You will be encouraged to reflect on the meaning of networked collaborative learning and the development of learning communities in relation to PBL and building personal learning networks and environments for peer support and your informal learning.

 For this topic we turn the focus from participation to design for learning, including scaffolding and facilitation.
-You will look at different pedagogical aspects to be considered when creating good learning environments using the Community of Inquiry and other frameworks.
-You will also discuss the concept blended learning and how to achieve the right balance for your course.
+You will look at aspects of Learning Design and discuss different pedagogical aspects to be considered when creating good learning environments using the Community of Inquiry and other frameworks.
+You will also be able to discuss the concept blended learning and how to achieve the right balance for your course.

 During our concluding weeks, peers and facilitators will share and reflect on learning experiences from ONL and look ahead to how this feeds into our present and future practice.
 What effect has the learning experience from this course had on your development of personal learning networks and your own professional practice?
 What were the benefits and what were the challenges?
 What are the next steps?